SDI makes it easy to learn and succeed from home

 Find the Right Program For You

-SDI offers two paths toward firearms education.
-Both our Associates of Science in Firearms Technology and Certificate in Firearms Technology – Gunsmithings programs are taught by experienced faculty with coursework tied to real-world industry topics.
+SDI offers unique paths toward firearms and unmanned technology education.
+All of SDI’s courses are taught by experienced faculty with coursework tied to real-world industry topics.

 Not sure which program is right for you?
 Click the buttons to learn more about our programs and admissions requirements.